barchart/documentation-generator/README.md

 > WARNING: CLI is context sensitive.
 All commands will be executed for the current path.

-CLI tools for generating documentation from JSDoc and OpenAPI files.
+CLI for creating documentation from JSDoc or OpenAPI.

 ## Cache